Introduction

 What Textures Might You Encounter on Moldy Concrete?

-Addressing these textures requires a strategic approach:
+Dealing with these textures requires a smart approach:

 Effective Methods to Identify Mold on Concrete